-How a Simple Vintage Galvanized Bucket Can Make the Perfect Flower Container
+How a Simple Vintage Galvanized Bucket Makes the Perfect Flower Container

-Looking for a fun and different way to show off your flowers both inside and outdoors?
-Come see how using a simple vintage galvanized bucket can be a perfect container for your beautiful blooms.
+Are you looking for a fun and unique way to show off your flowers indoors and outdoors?
+A simple vintage galvanized bucket can be a perfect container for your beautiful blooms.

 daisies in a vintage galvanized bucket